 How Are Microphones Powered?

-Active microphones that require power can be powered by many different methods.
+Active microphones can be powered by many different methods.
 Each microphone is generally designed to accept one method to power all of its components.
 The caveat is that some microphones can also be battery-powered.

 Of course, the voltage that powers the microphones is derived from either the power mains or, in rare cases, batterie(s).

 Mics are typically powered via the same cable that carries their audio.
-This is true of phantom power, DC biasing, T-power, Plug-in power, USB power, and is often the case with external power supply units (though these cables typically have additional pins designated to carrying power).
+This is true of phantom power, DC biasing, T-power, Plug-in power, and USB power.
+It is also the case with external power supply units, though these cables typically have additional pins designated to carrying power.

 We’ve already listed the methods of powering microphones.
 Before we get into each method in detail, let’s talk about active microphones and their active components.